-The status for Wicket 8.x is: in development.
+The status for Wicket 8.x is: supported.

 These releases follow semantic versioning so upgrades between minor releases will not break compatibility.